cosmic-api/cosmic-docs/source/api.rst

 APIs
 ====

-Because APIs need to be passed over the wire, they are implemented as a model, referenced as ``cosmic.API``.
+Because APIs need to be passed over the wire, they are implemented as serializable types, referenced as ``cosmic.API``.

 API spec
   A piece of data that describes an API.
-The JSON form of the API model.
+The JSON form of the API type.

 Every API built with Cosmic provides a ``/spec.json`` endpoint.
 When accessed by a GET request, it will return the spec of the API.
 This URL is all the